-Many Lower Third sales producers believe that "selling" is making a sales presentation.
+Many Lower Half sales producers believe that "selling" is making a sales presentation.
 Once they have given the presentation... their work is basically finished.
 Whether the prospect buys... that is up to the prospect.

 Your salespeople will quickly tell you the content they provide in their presentation.
 But if you have earned their trust and you patiently listen, you will hear indications that they believe the actual work of selling is giving an enthusiastic presentation by: